When Do I Need To Replace My Hot Water?

 1. Your Hot Water System Bursts

 There are many causes behind a burst hot water heater.
-It could be that the tank has built up pressure due to a malfunctioning pressure relief valve, or rust has occupied most parts of the tank and created a pin hole causing the unit to leak.
-Either way, this is an plumbing emergency that needs professional attention immediately.
+It could be that the tank has built up pressure due to a malfunctioning pressure relief valve, or rust has occupied most parts of the tank and created a pinhole causing the unit to leak.
+Either way, this is a plumbing emergency that needs professional attention immediately.

 What should you do if your hot water bursts?

 In hot water emergencies like this, it is important to first locate and shut off the source of power.
 Doing so will prevent energy loss, electrocution, and even fire.
 If it is an electrical hot water system, flip the breaker in the electrical box to off.
 If it is a gas hot water system, shut off the gas supply at the water heater or the gas mains.
 Once you have isolated the power supply, turn off your water at either the water meter at the front of your house or at the isolation point located near the hot water unit.
 Once the area is cleared and safe, take photos of the damage so you can make insurance claims if required.

 2. Your Hot Water System is Old

 The average lifespan of a hot water system is 10 years.
 We usually recommend a hot water system replacement when your product warranty is up or it exceeded its expiry.
 The life of your water heater varies based on the manufacturer, the fuel type, and the frequency of usage.
 If you have been renting or living in your home for more than 8 years and could not recall ever having hot water heater replacement, it is time to do a quick inspection and check the labels.
 If you don’t know the age of your water heater, Rheem hot water systems have a water heater age verifier online if you have the serial number.
 Visit the page here

 For other brands, you can check the manufacturing date and add 10 years to it to get a rough estimate.

 What Are The Steps To Follow For Hot Water System Replacement?